Felix-Deng/Aircraft-Tire-Selector/README.md

 # Aircraft-Tire-Selector
-This program automatically processed given load input and recommend aircraft tires for selection.
+This program automatically processed given load input and maximum speed, then the program should recommend aircraft tires for selection.

 ## Development guide